-Senator Susan Collins, UMaine President Ferrini-Mundy and Maine DOT Commissioner David Bernhardt celebrate the Transportation Infrastructure Durability Center and Bridge Test
+Senator Susan Collins, UMaine President Ferrini-Mundy and Maine DOT Commissioner David Bernhardt Celebrate the Transportation Infrastructure Durability Center and Bridge Test

 Approximately 100 people attended the event at the ASCC on campus.
-Attendees included construction industry leaders, engineers and researchers representing universities throughout New England.
+Attendees included construction industry leaders, engineers, and researchers representing universities throughout New England.

 The University of Maine-led coalition, called the Transportation Infrastructure Durability Center, includes the University of Rhode Island, University of Connecticut, University of Massachusetts Lowell, University of Vermont, and Western New England University.
 Additional partners include representatives from state DOTs and the American Society of Civil Engineers Transportation and Development Institute.

-“Senator Collins has worked tirelessly to help make Maine and UMaine a research and development leader.
-Her efforts over many years have enabled UMaine to develop world-leading labs and technologies, that have led to creating new Maine businesses.
+“Senator Collins has worked tirelessly to help make Maine and UMaine a research and development leader,” said Executive Director Dr. Dagher.
+“Her efforts over many years have enabled UMaine to develop world-leading labs and technologies, that have led to creating new Maine businesses.
 Engineering and science research programs have also employed and trained thousands of UMaine students who are now leaders in industry.
 After two decades of innovation, ASCC is a world-leader in developing innovative solutions to address our nation’s civil infrastructure challenges.
 The new University Transportation Center is a game-changer for UMaine and its students.
 It will allow us to work with DOTs and University Colleagues across New England to extend the life of bridges and roads, and develop new materials and technologies to build more durable bridges.
-The 72-Hour bridge that we just successfully tested today is an example of new technologies that we plan to develop and deploy.”
+The 72-Hour Bridge that we just successfully tested today is an example of new technologies that we plan to develop and deploy.”